arfeo/find-and/README.md

 # find-and

-Find a nested object and immutably do something...
+Find a nested object and immutably do these things:

 * `appendProps`: append props to the found object.
 * `replaceAllProps`: replace all props of the found object.
 * `replaceSomeProps`: replace some existing props of the found object.
+* `removeObject`: remove the found object.

 ## Installation